-‘He touched my private part, breasts: The hidden nightmare of rape perpetrated on 17-year-old JHS student by her uncle’.
-She could have fallen easily into the trap of her own uncle who attempted raping her during her last visit to his house to assist with some household chores.
+She could have fallen easily into the trap of her own uncle who attempted raping her during her visit to his house to assist with some household chores the last time.

 It is very pathetic of someone in whom her confidence is reposed as a guide and a role model.
 Someone who is supposed to be a pillar of support through her early stages of development into adulthood.
 Regrettably, someone she hardly believes could behave in such an unjustly manner, the way he treated her.

-Who could have fathomed how a naive and young girl like Cynthia Adu (not her real name), 17, could outwit and extricate herself from a well-calculated trap of a ‘sexual predator’ in the name of her mother’s kid brother or an uncle?
-Impossible indeed huh.!
+Who could have fathomed how a naive and young girl like Cynthia Adu (not her real name), 17, could outwit and extricate herself from a well-calculated trap of a ‘sexual predator’ in the name of her mother’s kid brother or an uncle?.

 The thought of rape in mind could mean a whole lot for her.
-It means she could either contract one or more of those deadliest sexually transmitted diseases, get pregnant as a teenager or get exposed to so many dangers that come with rape which of course teenage pregnancy can be cited as one.
-Perhaps, she may have to also drop out of school just like her two elderly sisters did.
+It means she could either contract one or more of those deadliest sexually transmitted diseases, get pregnant as a teenager or exposed to so many dangers that come with rape.
+Perhaps, she may have to also drop out of school just like her two elderly sisters earlier did.

-Currently, her big sister is battling with life after going through a similar situation.
+Currently her big sister is battling with life after going through similar situation.
 At a tender age of 17, she got impregnated by a young man in her neighbourhood, dropped out of school as a result to deliver a baby and unfortunately couldn’t make it back.
-Currently, herself together with her 2 kids have become a burden on her poor parents.
+Currently, she together with her 2 kids have become a burden their poor parents.

-Following that, her other elder sister whom she followed directly in line of birth equally suffer the same fate leading to her dropping out of school prematurely.
+Following that, her other elder sister whom she followed directly in line of birth equally suffers similar same fate leading to her dropping out of school prematurely.
 But her story was somehow different; since she was lucky to get reinstated after delivery and now joins her in JHS 3.

 “I went to his house on one fateful Saturday morning, somewhere last year (2018) just to assist him with some chores as usual.
 He was sitting in his room and asked me to enter and I obeyed”.